Goldeneye (estate): History

 In spite of its obvious proximity to Golden Clouds, Fleming claimed a number of origins for the name Goldeneye, including Carson McCullers's 1941 novel, Reflections in a Golden Eye and Operation Goldeneye, a Second World War era contingency plan Fleming had developed in case of a Nazi invasion of Gibraltar through Spain.

 Fleming joined The Sunday Times in 1946, for which he oversaw the paper's worldwide network of correspondents.
 He negotiated a contract whereby he could spend three months of each year at Goldeneye.
 Here he entertained Ann Fleming.
 Ann was then married to Lord Rothermere, who thought Ann was staying with Noël Coward.

 On 17 February 1952, Fleming began writing his first Bond novel, Casino Royale, at Goldeneye.
-For the next twelve years, Fleming wrote all his Bond stories there.
+For the next 12 years, Fleming wrote all his Bond stories there.
 A number of the Bond movies, including Dr. No and Live and Let Die, were filmed near the estate.
+On Her Majesty's Secret Service, the first novel published after the Bond film series officially launched, was written at Goldeneye while Dr. No was being filmed nearby.

-In 1956 British Prime Minister Sir Anthony Eden and his wife Clarissa spent a month at Goldeneye after Eden's health collapsed in the wake of the Suez Crisis.
+In 1956, British Prime Minister Sir Anthony Eden and his wife Clarissa spent a month at Goldeneye after Eden's health collapsed in the wake of the Suez Crisis.
 The attendant publicity helped to boost Fleming's writing career.

+On 5 February 1964, the ornithologist James Bond paid Fleming a surprise visit at Goldeneye.
+Fleming had seen Bond's name on the cover of his book Birds of the West Indies and used it to name his character James Bond.
+Previously unseen footage of the two meeting at Goldeneye was featured in the 2022 documentary The Other Fellow.

-In 1976, twelve years after Ian Fleming's death, the property was sold to reggae musician Bob Marley.
-A year later he sold the estate to Island Records founder Chris Blackwell.
+In 1976, 12 years after Ian Fleming's death, the property was sold to reggae musician Bob Marley.
+A year later, he sold the estate to Island Records founder Chris Blackwell.
 Blackwell gradually added 25 acre in small parcels to the original estate to reach a current total of 40 acre.
 As it grew, he also added various cottages and huts around an inner lagoon sandwiched between James Bond Beach and Low Cay Beach.
-In the late 1980s, he formed the Island Outpost Company and opened the property as a small hotel.
+In the late 1980s, he formed the company Island Outpost and opened the property as a small hotel.

 The name Goldeneye has found its way into the James Bond film and television franchises.
 It was used in the 1991 animated series James Bond Jr, where it became the name of a valuable pendant worn by a prince in the episode "Ship of Terror".
-It was more famously used again in 1995, when GoldenEye became the title of the seventeenth James Bond film, the first to star Pierce Brosnan, and in the 1997 video game GoldenEye 007; the plot of both revolve around the eponymous weapons program which entails the use of satellites to generate a nuclear electromagnetic pulse.
+It was more famously used again in 1995, when GoldenEye became the title of the 17th James Bond film, the first to star Pierce Brosnan, and in the 1997 video game GoldenEye 007; the plot of both revolve around the eponymous weapons program which entails the use of satellites to generate a nuclear electromagnetic pulse.

+In the 2021 film No Time to Die, Bond's retirement in Jamaica is a nod to Fleming's life at Goldeneye.